 You may have heard the old adage, "An apple a day keeps the doctor away."
 This is actually pretty good advice, since apples are a lower-glycemic fruit loaded with fiber, vitamins, and minerals.
 However, there is a little more to your daily nutrition requirements than eating apples every day...
 Read more...

 Since cooking is such a personal endeavor, I hesitate to share my favorite recipes.
 Experience has taught me that cooks are a diverse group with regard to expertise, tastes, common sense and even frugality.
 So, how do I tailor a recipe so that it is successful for everyone who tries it...
 Read more...

 Before you know it

 Most discussions of eating during pregnancy start with a reminder that you should be eating healthy even BEFORE you conceive.
 This is because by the time you know you are pregnant, the baby will already have made considerable progress in its development.
+Most discussions of eating during pregnancy start with a reminder that you should be eating healthy even BEFORE you conceive...
 Read more...

 Most important thing

 It is not an exaggeration to say that feeding your children a healthy diet is one of the most important things you can do for their future.
 Proper growth and development is largely dependent on nutrients in the appropriate amounts...
 Read more...

 Life in your years

 Someone once said that it's not the "years in your life, but the life in your years" that matters.
 This seems particularly true when you think about health.
 Good health is one of those things that you take for granted when you have it, but miss it almost more than anything else when it's gone.
 As the population ages, and the percentage of people over the age of 60 increases, concerns for seniors are often at the forefront of the healthy eating debate.
 As we age, our bodies change and the necessity for eating healthy becomes more critical...
 Read more...